ikofori/ikofori.github.io/_pages/about.md

 ## Get to Know Me in 30 Seconds

 I lecture in the [School of Accounting, Economics, and Finance](https://researchprofiles.tudublin.ie/en/persons/a86f0fa2-e615-4fe1-86ff-d679d9b2a895) at [Technological University Dublin](https://www.tudublin.ie/), Ireland.
-I am also a Research Fellow at [The EU-Mediterranean and African Network for Economic Studies](https://emnes.org/)
+I am also a Research Fellow at [The EU-Mediterranean and African Network for Economic Studies](https://emnes.org/), based in Barcelona, Spain.

 My work sits at the intersection of [Development Economics](https://doi.org/10.1016/j.worlddev.2025.107223), [International Economics](https://doi.org/10.1016/j.inteco.2024.100509), and [Applied Econometrics](https://doi.org/10.1016/j.strueco.2025.09.004).